wombleton/gitlaw-nz/acts/R/Real Estate Agents Act 2008.md

 *   (1) A person commits an offence who, without reasonable excuse, fails to comply with a requirement to produce any papers, documents, records, or things in accordance with a notice given under [section 85][109].

-    (2) Every person who commits an offence against this section is liable,---
+    (2) Every person who commits an offence against this section is liable on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $10,000; or

     *   (b) in the case of a company, to a fine not exceeding $50,000\.

+    Section 148(2): amended, on 1 July 2013, by [section 413][310] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 149 Offence to fail to pay person lawfully entitled to money received